 Applicants are notified of aid eligibility by letter after applications have been reviewed.
 Awarded aid may consist of a combination of grant, loan, and/or work assistance.

 Recipients receiving aid in excess of institution charges will receive a refund.
-Checks are issued according to the University's established schedule, starting immediately after the end of the first week of classes each semester.
+Checks are issued according to the University's established schedule, starting immediately after the end of the schedule revision period each semester.

 The Federal Work Study (FWS) program at Temple promotes part-time employment of college students with demonstrated financial need.
 FWS is awarded as part of the student's financial aid package, but the award is not credited to the student's institutional charges.

 Employment may be within the University or at other public and private non-profit organizations.
-Each year, the Department of Student Financial Services prepares a catalog listing available FWS positions; however, students are responsible for arranging their own employment.
+Each year, the Financial Aid Office prepares a catalog listing available FWS positions; however, students are responsible for arranging their own employment.

 FWS may be earned during summer sessions by students with demonstrated need.
 Students must be enrolled, matriculated students to be considered for summer awards.
-To receive a summer FWS award, students are required to file a separate application by March 15 with the Department of Student Financial Services.
+To receive a summer FWS award, students are required to file a separate application by March 15 with the Financial Aid Office.
 This application is in addition to the Free Application for Federal Student Aid (FAFSA).
-Applications are available from SFS, ground floor, Conwell Hall.
+Applications are available from the Financial Aid Office, second floor, Conwell Hall.

 Grants and Scholarships